khadas/khadas_docs/source/vim1/InstallLibreELEC.md

-title: Howto Install LibreELEC
+title: How to Install LibreELEC
 ---

-**LibreELEC is running on external medias(SD card or U-disk), so you need to write the image to SD/USB storage.**
+**LibreELEC runs on external media (SD-Card or Thumbdrive), so you need to write the image to SD/USB storage.**

-## Preperations
+## Preparations
 - [x] Download the [Win32DiskImager](https://sourceforge.net/projects/win32diskimager/).
 - [x] Extract and install it on your Windows PC.
-- [x] A SD card and a card reader or a U-disk is required, make sure there's nothing important on your card as ALL the data will be wiped out after the following operations.
+- [x] An SD card and a card reader or a thumdrive (U-disk) is required, make sure there's nothing important on your card as ALL the data will be wiped out after the following operations.

 ## Download the LibreELEC image
-You can download LibreELEC images from [firmware page](/vim1/FirmwareThirdparty.html#LibreELEC).
+You can download LibreELEC images from [VIM1](/vim1/FirmwareThirdparty.html#LibreELEC)/[VIM2](https://docs.khadas.com/vim2/FirmwareThirdparty.html#LibreELEC).
 *Note: Image contains KVIM is image for VIM1, and KVIM2 is for VIM2.*

 ## Write image to SD/USB storage